If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 It’s important that your behavior online is in line with the expectations of a forensic specialist.

-Your work in video forensics will likely bring you to one day testify, and it is not unheard of for the defense to conduct a search of your personal online activity to find information that might indicate you are a biased or an unreliable person.
+Your work in forensic video analysis will likely bring you to one day testify, and it is not unheard of for the defense to conduct a search of your personal online activity to find information that might indicate you are a biased or an unreliable person.

 Many agencies will also have in-depth interview process (that may involve a polygraph test) asking detailed question about your life choices and integrity.